sfomuseum/go-www-geotag/README.md

 ![](docs/images/geotag-three-columns-placeholder.png)

 In this example we are searching for the [Gowanus](https://spelunker.whosonfirst.org/search/?q=Gowanus&is_current=1) neighbourhood in Brooklyn.
-In the first example we were using Protomaps and geocoding results for "Gowanus" would yield an empty map since the `sfo.pmtile` PMTiles database only contains data for the area around [SFO](https://millsfield.sfomuseum.org/map).
+In the first example we were using Protomaps for map tiles and geocoding results for "Gowanus" would yield an empty map since the `sfo.pmtiles` PMTiles database only contains data for the area around [SFO](https://millsfield.sfomuseum.org/map).

 ![](docs/images/geotag-three-columns-gowanus.png)